fatchan/jschan/INSTALLATION.md

 **6. Configure nginx**

-For standard installations, run configs/nginx/nginx.sh for easy installation.
-This will prompt you for installation directory, domains, onion/lokinet, whether to enable geoip and more.
-Then, use [certbot](https://certbot.eff.org/) to get a free https certificate.
+For standard installations, run `configs/nginx/nginx.sh` as root.
+This will prompt you for installation directory, domains, onion/lokinet, enable geoip, install a letsencrypt certificate with certbot and more.

 For non-standard installations like using a CDN, see [configs/nginx/README.md](configs/nginx/README.md) and DIY.